willtmakinen78/BCN3DSigma/README.md

 - Replaced all fans (exept layer fans) with Noctual fans
   - for that quiet performance.
 The slicer setting also turn the layer fans off when their respective extruder is parked.
- - Developed fully custom PrusaSlicer print profiles
-  - where most of the most recent work has gone.
+ - Developed fully custom PrusaSlicer print profiles -where most of the most recent work has gone.
 Still working on these to improve the printer's reliability and prevent uncleaned ooze getting in the way